 - In a high speed blender, blend together all the ingredients for the frosting until you have a very smooth cream.

 - Note: If you don't have a high speed blender, you can use a food processor or a less powerful blender.
-Just make sure that you soak the cashew nuts overnight in cold water, or, if you don't have time, for 30/60 min in boiling water.
+Just make sure that you soak the cashew nuts overnight in cold water, or, if you don't have time, boil them for 15 minutes.

 - Take the base out of the freezer and pour the cream on top of it.
 Level out with a spatula, then put back in the freezer to cool for about 1 to 2 hours.